Frege/frege/README.md

 Frege gives you the opportunity to **use your skills on the JVM**.
 Most idiomatic Haskell code will run in Frege unmodified or with only minimal, obvious adaptations.
-Even more important: you can bring your purely functional problem solution strategies to your Java projects.
+Even more important: you can bring your purely functional solution strategies to your Java projects.

 From now on you can also enjoy on the JVM:
 * the terse Haskell syntax